-Onions for pickling ‘Marshall’s Super Pickle’ is a new onion with the round shape and size as favoured by the commercial pickier.
-Seeds of this variety or of any maincrop suitable for spring sowing are sown rather thickly in 1cm (0.5in) to 2.5cm (1in) deep drills spaced at 23cm (9in) apart in soil of low fertility during March or April.
+‘Marshall’s Super Pickle’ is a new onion with the round shape and size as favored by the commercial pickier.
+Seeds of this variety or of any maincrop suitable for spring sowing are sown rather thickly in 1cm (0.5in) to 2.5cm (1in) deep drills spaced at 23cm (9in) apart in the soil of low fertility during March or April.
 Weeding must be attended to regularly but the onion plants are not thinned.
 Harvesting is carried out when the foliage is dead, brown and brittle.

 Maincrop onion varieties